-There are 15 levels of SCV compensation, numbered 0 through 14, where 14 is the most aggressive volume adjustment and 0 represents no volume adjustments.
+There are 15 levels of SCV compensation, numbered 0 through 14, where 14 is the most aggressive volume adjustment and 0 disables SCV completely.
 You can program any two levels of SCV compensation and toggle between them anytime you want by holding MODE and tapping the CH button.
 Most owners will set a more aggressive SCV level for top-down driving and a lower setting for top-up or hard top use.
 (Note that you must change levels manually - the DCI has no way of knowing when you put the top up or down).
 You can also set one of the levels to 0 so you can conveniently turn SCV off using the MODE + CH button combination.

-From the factory, SCV levels 4 and 6 are programmed into the DCI so it will work as soon as you install it, assuming you've made the connection to the vehicle speed signal as described in page one.
+From the factory, SCV levels 4 and 6 are programmed into the DCI so it will work as soon as you install it.
 You do not need to perform the SCV programming procedure unless you want to change the SCV levels.
 I suggest using the DCI with the factory settings to get a feel for how it works before you try changing them.